Elections in Rhône-Alpes

 This page gathers the results of elections in Rhône-Alpes.

 Regional elections

 Last regional election

 In the last regional election, which took place on March 21 and March 28, 2004, Jean-Jack Queyranne (PS) was elected president, defeating the incumbent Anne-Marie Comparini (UDF).
+The cantonal electoral calendar held particular significance, in that at this time both regional and departmental elections were held simultaneously.